DSiekmeier/booktrack-cli/README.md

   -l,--library TEXT REQUIRED  Set the path of the library

 Subcommands:
-  list                        List books in the library add                         Add a book to the library delete                      Delete a book from the library
+  add                         Add a book to the library delete                      Delete a book from the library list                        List books in the library statistics                  Show statistics for loaded library
 ```

 ## Notes